How to Test for Theme and Plugin Conflicts

 - Clear your site's cache, if you have this option.
 Is there still a problem with MailPoet?

-Step by Step Guide To Identify A Conflict
+Step-by-Step Guide To Identify A Conflict

 1. In your WordPress admin, go to Tools > Site Health > Troubleshooting and click on "Enable Troubleshooting Mode" :